 “These emotions are known to drain emotional energy while engaging in everyday life.”

-The photo above is from this article:
+The photo at top is from this article:

 How to Disrupt Worry by HeartMath